DCAN-Labs/bids-tryworks/docs/developer.md

-# This document contains developer notes for setting up and maintaining bidsgui2
+# This document contains developer notes for setting up and maintaining bids_tryworks
 There are presently two deployed versions of bidsgui, one of them exists on airc at:
-`/group_shares/fnl/bulk/code/internal/GUIs/bidsgui2_dev/bidsgui2`
+`/group_shares/fnl/bulk/code/internal/GUIs/bids_tryworks_dev/bids_tryworks`

 and the other exists on rushmore at:
-`/mnt/max/home/firmmproc/bidsgui2_docker/bidsgui2`
+`/mnt/max/home/firmmproc/bids_tryworks_docker/bids_tryworks`

 The gui interface on both verisions is identical, what differs between the two is how the backend is set up and run.
 The version on AIRC is a complete stand alone